sjbiaga/pisc/README.md

 The name before parentheses (angular or round) must be a channel name.

-Note that input/outut prefixes and the silent transition are followed by a dot, whereas restriction is not; also, inaction, agent call, (mis)match, `if then else` and replication are "leaves".
+Note that input/outut prefixes and the silent transition are followed by a dot, whereas restriction is not; also, inaction, agent call, (mis)match, `if then else`, Elvis operator, and replication are "leaves".

+Between "τ" and "." in a silent transition, there can be a `Scalameta` term for which a `for` generator `_ <- IO { term }` is inserted _after_ the transition.

     EQUATION   ::= AGENT "=" CHOICE
     CHOICE     ::= "(" CHOICE ")" | PARALLEL { "+" PARALLEL }